 Get a Local SIM Card

-Like most banks around the world, Australian banks often require that users authenticate their information through their phone numbers, so you’ll likely need to provide an Australian number when you open your account.
+Like most banks around the world, Australian banks often require their users to authenticate their information through their phone numbers, so you’ll likely need to provide an Australian number when you open your account.

 Some banks may allow you to provide a foreign phone number, but they usually prefer to reach you on a local line.
 Since this phone number is essential to accessing your account, it’s worthwhile to take the extra time to grab a SIM card before you head to the bank.